univention/ucsschool-id-connector/docs/source/admin.rst

 This would make the listed properties available for ``user`` and ``school`` resource.

 .. note::
-   When configuring Kelvin in detail, remember that the password hashes for LDAP and Kerberos authentication are collectively transmitted in one JSON object to one target attribute.
+   When configuring |KLV| in detail, remember that the password hashes for LDAP and Kerberos authentication are collectively transmitted in one JSON object to one target attribute.
    This means it's all or nothing: all hashes are synced, even if empty.
    You can't select individual hashes.
 TODO ole: better place for this?